Tall-e Bakun: History

 The site was active from circa 6th millennium BC to circa 4th millennium BC.

-Tall-i Bakun phase A was inhabited c.
-4000-3500 BCE.
+Tall-e Bakun phase A was inhabited c.
+4000–3500 BC.
 Four layers can be distinguished.
 Layer III was the best preserved and shows a settlement in which the residential buildings were built close together with no roads or paths.
 Individual houses consisted of several rooms.
 Remains of mural paintings and of wooden columns suggest a once rich interior.
 Richly painted pottery was produced.
 There were also ceramic female figurines and those of animals.
 Artifactual remains from the site include objects made of copper, pottery and stone.

 Around 140 fired clay sealings were found in various buildings, the majority being from use as door seals.
 They were created using stamp seals.

 The wealth and variety of material items at Bakun and the evidence of large workshop areas point to the existence of local industry and connection/trade with distant regions such as the Persian Gulf, the central plateau, Kerman, and northeastern Iran whence goods like shells, copper, steatite, lapis, and turquoise were procured.
 If my inferences are correct, we have a settlement that is spatially arranged according to its functional needs and socio-economic organization.